encresearch/publisher/README.md

 # PUBLISHER: Raspberry Pi Client for Sending Sensor Data
 [![Build Status](https://travis-ci.org/encresearch/publisher.svg?branch=master)](https://travis-ci.org/encresearch/publisher)

 Raspbian client that reads and sends data acquired by four [Adafruit ADS1115](https://learn.adafruit.com/adafruit-4-channel-adc-breakouts/overview) units connected to a Rapsberry Pi at 10Hz sample rate over MQTT to a broker.

+This code can also be executed from a regular `x86` machine for development or simulation purposes.
+If executed this way, the main file makes use of a simulation library that returns random values for the function `Adafruit_ADS1x15.ADS1115.read_adc()`.
+The topic to which it's sent to our MQTT broker is also prepended with `test_env/`.
+Please see instructions below of how to run it in simulation mode.

 This is the publishing side of the [Data Acquisition Platform](https://github.com/encresearch/data-assimilation-system).